Letters from Lodi

 "Rosé sales have been doing really well over the past few years, "says Felten Jolley.
 "More and more people are noticing that California can produce Provence style rosés that are lighter in color, lower in alcohol, and can compete with the price of imported rosé on the shelf [Klinker Brick's retails for just $15]."

 McCay Cellars probably produces up to five different rosés each year because owner/winemaker Mike McCay is an inveterate wine geek.
 "I love working with the grapes that help us stay true to the 'Provence' style," says McCay.
 "However, each of them ends up with a completely different profile.
 For instance, we produce two 'reserves.'
-Our 'Cellar Reserve' is a blend of Grenache and Mourvèdre, and the 'Reserve Rosé' is made from Grenache and Cinsaut.
-The reserve made with Cinsaut is crisper, leaner and lighter in weight, perfect for poolside sipping.
-Our Mourvèdre-based reserve is slightly darker, bigger, and rounder, with a heavier mouth-feel — perfect for heavier style meals, like salmon or pastas.
+Our 'Cellar Reserve' is a blend of Grenache and Mourvèdre, and the 'Reserve Rosé' is made from Grenache and Cinsault.
+The reserve made with Cinsaut is crisper, leaner, and lighter in weight, perfect for poolside sipping.
+Our Mourvèdre-based reserve is slightly darker, bigger, and rounder, with a heavier mouth-feel — perfect for heavier style meals, like salmon or pasta.

 "We also produce a Rosé of Grenache, a Rosé of Cinsaut, and a Rosé of Carignan — each one with distinctly different profiles.
 The Cinsaut comes from the historic Bechthold Vineyard, from vines planted in 1886.
 The Carignan comes from old vines planted in the 1930s by the Manaserro family, and the Grenache comes from Abba Vineyard, owned by Phil Abba, one of Lodi's best growers.
 I keep these rosés separate for the same reason why I keep Zinfandels made from different vineyards separate — each one is unique and therefore should be appreciated as such."